TL;DR

 Popular tools include:

-- Supertest — Node.js/JavaScript API testing
+- Supertest — Node.js/JavaScript API testing, integrates with Jest

-- k6 — Performance and load testing
+- k6 — Performance and load testing with JavaScript

-- Newman — CLI runner for Postman collections
+- Newman — CLI runner for Postman collections in CI/CD

 What is the difference between API testing and unit testing?